cambridge-cares/TheWorldAvatar/Agents/CarparkAgent/README.md

 This agent is for maintaining data and the corresponding instances in the knowledge graph (KG) regarding the carparks located in Singapore.
 Its only purpose is to retrieve new data (if available) from the API and download it into the corresponding database, as well as, instantiating KG instances and connection when called for the first time.
-The agent uses the [time-series client](https://github.com/cambridge-cares/TheWorldAvatar/tree/develop/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/timeseries) and the [remote store client](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/query/RemoteStoreClient.java) from the JPS_BASE_LIB to interact with both the KG and database.
+The agent uses the [Timeseries Client](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/timeseries) and the [Remote Store Client](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/query/RemoteStoreClient.java) from the JPS_BASE_LIB to interact with both the KG and database to mantain the KG instances and timeseries.
+In addition, the agent will instantiate the carpark's geolocation information in postGIS and Geoserver via the [GDAL Client](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/Deploy/stacks/dynamic/stack-clients/src/main/java/com/cmclinnovations/stack/clients/gdal/GDALClient.java) and [Geoserver Client](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/Deploy/stacks/dynamic/stack-clients/src/main/java/com/cmclinnovations/stack/clients/geoserver/GeoServerClient.java).
+The agent is also able to interact with the [Building Identification Agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/BuildingIdentificationAgent) to match the carparks to their nearest building based on the carpark's geolocation information (latitude, longitude etc).

 ## Carpark API
 The carpark information are retrieved via two different APIs.